Become an environmental public health officer

 For communities south of the 60° parallel, EPHOs are employed by Indigenous Services Canada or by First Nations, tribal councils and other organizations, such as the First Nations Health Authority (FNHA) in BC.

-Alternatively, you can reach out directly to First Nations communities and tribal councils to ask about working for them as an EPHO.
-Job opportunities at the FNHA can be found here: Environmental Public Health Services.
+To learn more about EPHO jobs with ISC, please complete the job enquiry form.
+You can also reach out directly to First Nations communities and tribal councils to ask about working for them as an EPHO.
+Job opportunities at the FNHA can be found at Environmental Public Health Services.

 North of the 60° parallel, Environmental Public Health Services are delivered by the territorial governments so please check their websites for more information.